m-kupiec/compendium-react/README.md

     - "You should never change preexisting variables or objects while your component is rendering.
 React offers a “Strict Mode” in which it calls each component’s function twice during development.
 By calling the component functions twice, Strict Mode helps find components that break these rules. . . .
 Pure functions only calculate, so calling them twice won’t change anything" ([React](https://react.dev/learn/keeping-components-pure))
     - "Strict Mode has no effect in production, so it won’t slow down the app for your users." ([React](https://react.dev/learn/keeping-components-pure))
     - "To opt into Strict Mode, you can wrap your root component into `<React.StrictMode>`" ([React](https://react.dev/learn/keeping-components-pure))
+  - Side effects:
+    - "changes—updating the screen, starting an animation, changing the data—are called **side effects**.
+They’re things that happen *“on the side”*, not during rendering." ([React](https://react.dev/learn/keeping-components-pure))
+    - "In React, side effects usually belong inside event handlers. . . .
+Even though event handlers are defined *inside* your component, they don’t run *during* rendering!
+So event handlers don’t need to be pure." ([React](https://react.dev/learn/keeping-components-pure))
+    - "If you’ve exhausted all other options and can’t find the right event handler for your side effect, you can still attach it to your returned JSX with a `useEffect` call in your component.
+This tells React to execute it later, after rendering, when side effects are allowed.
+However, this approach should be your last resort.
+When possible, try to express your logic with rendering alone." ([React](https://react.dev/learn/keeping-components-pure))
 - Returned value:
   - "In some situations, you won’t want to render anything at all. . . .
 A component must return something.
 In this case, you can return `null` . . .
 In practice, returning `null` from a component isn’t common . . .
 More often, you would conditionally include or exclude the component in the parent component’s JSX." ([Rect](https://react.dev/learn/conditional-rendering))
 - Organization: